ahrefs/ppx_regexp/README.md

 condition.

 `ppx_regexp_extended` gets around this by grouping match cases with the same guards and compiling those together, instead of every match case being compiled into one RE.
+> [!WARNING]
+> There is still a limitation with the guards: if two branches have overlapping REs, and the first has a guard that evaluates to false,
+> then the second branch will not be ran.
+This is because of a limitation with `ocaml-re`'s Marking machine, it only
+> tests until a mark is found, and doesn't search further.

 ### No Exhaustiveness Check